 Chimso Okoji is an associate in the litigation and enforcement practice group.
 He focuses his practice on complex litigation at the trial, appellate, and administrative levels.
-In addition, Chimso has particular experience counseling clients on internal and government investigations in a wide range of subject matters, including the False Claims Act and Federal securities laws.
-He also maintains an active pro bono practice, representing clients in the District of Columbia courts in criminal and landlord-tenant matters, in addition to victims of domestic violence.
+In addition, Chimso has particular experience counseling clients on internal and government investigations in a wide range of subject matters, including the False Claims Act and federal securities laws.

-- Representing an executive in litigation against the SEC regarding allegations of insider trading.
+- Representing a chief executive officer in litigation against the SEC regarding allegations of insider trading.

-- Representing several mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act of 1940.
+- Represented several mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act of 1940.

 - JD, cum laude, The George Washington University Law School, 2017; Articles Editor, The Federal Circuit Bar Journal